 A big emphasis is put on children learning key historical vocabulary Vocabulary is displayed in every classroom and in KS2 a specific word is focused on each week.
 KS2 children also have their own glossaries to refer to for each topic.

 The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.

 Our History Curriculum is high quality, well thought out and is planned to demonstrate progression.

 Outcomes in topic and English books as well as classroom displays, photos and end of topic assemblies evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Children review the agreed successes at the end of every session with support from their teachers.
 Children also record what they have learned comparative to their starting points at the end of every topic.

-Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
+In line with our Thinking School methodology, emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
 Through this study pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 These skills are used across the curriculum, not only within topic based lessons, and will enable our pupils to be critical thinkers and have the ability to analyse and reflect upon information throughout their lives.